 - Where Transgrid is in control of the site Contractors undertaking maintenance activities, activities managed through a site specific management plan for minor work, or where it is specified in the contract, are required to follow this procedure.
-If a contractor is only doing minor works and is only required to be onsite for a short period of time, they are not required to be trained to undertake Hot Work or Fire Risk Work as long as they are an - Principal Contractors engaged by Transgrid For all projects or work initiated by, or on behalf of, Transgrid or by third parties on land controlled by Transgrid such as: - network augmentation projects, - large network replacement projects, unregulated projects,
+If a contractor is only doing minor works and is only required to be onsite for a short period of time, they - If a contractor is only doing minor works and is only required to be onsite for a short period of time, they are not required to be trained to undertake Hot Work or Fire Risk Work as long as they are anInstructed Person that is supervised by an Authorised Officer. - Principal Contractors engaged by Transgrid For all projects or work initiated by, or on behalf of, Transgrid or by third parties on land controlled by Transgrid such as: - network augmentation projects, - large network replacement projects, unregulated projects, - negotiated services projects, and - project works by other parties on Transgrid sites